tranquocde/tranquocde.github.io/about.md

 - I enjoy all topics related to AI and Machine learning/Deep learning.
 Currently, I delve into meta-learning and deep generative model.

-P/S: English is not my mother tounge, so sorry about any grammar mistakes :v
+P/S: English is not my mother tonge, so sorry about any grammar mistakes :v